BOYSABIO/ie-mda-II-mar25-group8/README.md

-# Modern-Data-Architectures

-## PREREQUISITE
-Every time you run this project in the VM, after closing the VM and shutting down all services, it seems to break hadoop and it will no longer start.
-I have a theory that it might be due to the external packages installed in order to do the audio conversion but I have yet to solve this.

 # Audio Fingerprinting & Matching Pipeline (Shazam-like System)

 This project implements a full-scale audio fingerprinting and matching pipeline inspired by Shazam — built using **Apache Spark**, **Databricks**, and **Librosa**.
 It enables you to process, fingerprint, hash, and match audio clips efficiently in a big data environment.